 If any funds other than state or federal funds have been paid or will be paid to any person for influencing or attempting to influence an officer or employee of any federal agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with this federal contract, grant, loan, or cooperative agreement, the Sub-recipient shall complete and submit Federal Standard Form-LL, "Disclosure Form to Report Lobbying," in accordance with those form instructions.

 This certification is a material representation of fact, upon which reliance was placed when this AGREEMENT was entered into.
 Submission of this certification is a prerequisite for making or entering into this transaction imposed by Section 1352, Title 31, U.S.C. and by the MFTA between SRTA and the state or, alternatively, the grant agreement with the respective funding entity.
+Any persons who fail to file the required certification shall be subject to a civil penalty of not less than $10,000 and more than $100,000 for each such failure.

-The Sub-recipient shall further require its Contractor to comply with these Certifications.
+The Sub-recipient shall further require its Contractor(s) to comply with these Certifications.
 The Sub-recipient agrees to furnish documentation to SRTA to support this requirement that all of its agreements with a Contractor contain provisions requiring adherence to this Section in its entirety.

 Equal Employment Opportunity/Nondiscrimination

-In the performance of work undertaken pursuant to this AGREEMENT, the Sub-recipient for itself, its assignees, and successors in interest, shall affirmatively require that its employees and Contractor shall not unlawfully discriminate, harass or allow harassment, against any employee or applicant for employment because of sex, race, color, ancestry, religious creed, national origin, physical disability (including HIV and AIDS), medical condition (including cancer), age, marital status, denial of family and medical care leave, and denial of pregnancy disability leave.
+In the performance of work undertaken pursuant to this AGREEMENT, the Sub-recipient for itself, its assignees, and successors in interest, shall affirmatively require that its employees and Contractor shall not unlawfully discriminate, harass or allow harassment, against any employee or applicant for employment because of sex, race, color, ancestry, religious creed, national origin, physical disability (including HIV and AIDS), mental disability, medical condition (including cancer), age (over 40), marital status, denial of family and medical care leave, and denial of pregnancy disability leave.

-The Sub-recipient shall ensure that the evaluation and treatment of their employees and applicants for employment are free from such discrimination and harassment.
+The Sub-recipient shall ensure that the evaluation and treatment of their employees and applicants for employment, as well as their contractors, are free from such discrimination and harassment.
 The Sub-recipient shall comply with the provisions of the Fair Employment and Housing Act (Government Code, Section 12900 et seq.) and the applicable regulations promulgated thereunder (California Code of Regulations, Title 2, Section 7285.0 et seq.).
 The applicable regulations of the Fair Employment and Housing Commission implementing the Government Code sections referenced above, are incorporated into this AGREEMENT by reference and made a part hereof as set forth in full.
 The Sub-recipient shall give written notice of their obligations under this clause to labor organizations with which they have collective bargaining or other labor agreements.

 In the event of the Sub-recipient’s noncompliance with the nondiscrimination provisions of this AGREEMENT, SRTA shall impose such contract sanctions as it, the DOT, or other applicable funding agency may determine to be appropriate, including, but not limited to: